 If you make it to Itasca State Park, be sure to take a look at Preacher’s Groove.
 Preacher’s Groove is a short, dirt path behind the Douglas Lodge.
 It’s so short you’re unlikely to notice it as you pass, but it’s worth taking a moment to look for.

 The path winds through the woods, with pine trees towering above.
-There are a few picnic tables next to the path where you can eat and relax, enjoying the natural setting.
+A few picnic tables are beside the path to eat and relax, enjoying the natural setting.
 A group of preachers camped on the present site of Preacher’s Grove in the 1920s, giving the grove its name.

 If you visit Preacher’s Grove, don’t forget to bring your camera!
 There are plenty of great photo opportunities here!

-4. Head To The Water For Fishing & Boating Fun on Lake Bemidji State Park
+4. Go Fishing or Boating on Lake Bemidji State Park

 Lake Bemidji State Park is a great place to spend a day or an entire weekend, offering dozens of fun activities.
-You can hike through the tamarack bog and see pitcher plants, dragon’s mouth, sundews, and other native plants used by Native Americans centuries ago for healing purposes.
+You can hike through the tamarack bog and see pitcher plants, dragon’s mouth, sundews, and other native plants used by Native Americans centuries ago for healing.

-You can also swim, boat, fish, bird watch, hike, go camping, spend time on bikes or just sit and relax at Lake Bemidji State Park.
-In short, this lake is a beautiful place to have a picnic and enjoy the beautiful sights with friends and family members.
+You can also swim, boat, fish, bird watch, hike, go camping, bike, or relax at Lake Bemidji State Park.
+In short, this lake is a beautiful place to picnic and enjoy the beautiful sights with friends and family.

 5. Explore Headwaters Science Center

-For those traveling with their families, stopping at Headwaters Science Center is a must.
+Stopping at Headwaters Science Center is necessary for those traveling with their families.
 Headwaters Science Center is a warm and welcoming place.
-Here, the sciences come alive through hands-on learning, an interactive exhibit floor, and fun activities.
+The sciences come alive through hands-on learning, an interactive exhibit floor, and fun activities.

 The center sits on the headwaters of the Mississippi River.
-The center is open all year long and provides drop-in, interactive fun for all ages.
+The center is open year-round and provides all ages with drop-in, interactive fun.
 It is an excellent place for families to spend quality time together while learning about the natural world and science.

 6. Take a Stroll Through Bemidji’s Public Sculpture Walk